Greenstone tutorial exercise

 Change Format Features to display new metadata

 - Now we customize the collection's appearance.
-Go to the Format panel and select Format Features from the left-hand list.Click on the browse Format Feature.
-Find the section under documentNode where it says
+Go to the Format panel and select Format Features from the left-hand list.Leave the feature selection controls at their default values, so that All Features is selected for Choose Feature, and VList is selected as the Affected Component.
+In the HTML Format String, edit the text as follows:

 Metadata names are case-sensitive in Greenstone: it is important that you capitalize "Title" and "Description" (and don't capitalize "dc").

-- The first substitution alters the fragment of text that appears to the right of the thumbnail image, the second alters the item of metadata that follows it.
+- The new format statement is displayed in the list of assigned format statements.
+The first substitution alters the fragment of text that appears to the right of the thumbnail image, the second alters the item of metadata that follows it.
 The addition displays the description after the Title.

 - Preview the collection by clicking the <Preview Collection> button.
 When you click on Browse in the navigation bar the presentation has changed to "Title: Bear" and so on.
 Each image's description should appear beside the thumbnail, following the title.